 The aim of the course is for students to acquire thorough knowledge and the ability to critically review and analyse the substantive rules and problems that distinguish EU law and policy cooperation within this area.
-The student shall also obtain insight into the challenges that increased economic integration entails for Member States' different models of social security, welfare and solidarity.

 The course encourages critical reflection about the advantages and disadvantages of different national and supranational solutions, as well as their economic and social implications.
 During the course, students are required to author and defend an essay that identifies relevant research questions.

 Follow the link below to read more about the course details.

 Syllabus - The Internal Market: Digital and Social Challenges

 In addition to the course syllabus, the course director has prepared a course description, wich purpose is to describe in detail the structure of the syllabus.

 Please note that if the course description or the information on this course page says something different about the course structure than what is stated in the current syllabus, the syllabus always applies first.

 Instruction is given in the form of lectures, interactive seminar and teacher-led group work.
 Individual feedback is given on two occasions on the essay before submission.
 The language of instruction is English.

 Examination is conducted through mandatory and active attendance at 80% of the seminars, the writing of an essay and peer review of another student's work and a written examination.

 ScheduleThe schedule will be available no later than one month before the start of the course.
 We do not recommend print-outs as changes can occur.
 At the start of the course, your department will advise where you can find your schedule during the course.